turboapps/docs/reference/command_line/build.md

 Output Image: my-new-image:1.0
 ```

-The build command will create the intermediate container and output image using the latest version of the **Spoon VM**.
+The build command will create the intermediate container and output image using the latest version of the **Turbo VM**.
 To use a legacy version, specify the version number you wish to use with the `--vm` flag.

 ```
-# Build the image using version 11.6.205 of the Spoon VM
+# Build the image using version 11.6.205 of the Turbo VM
 > turbo build --vm=11.6.205 C:\turbo.me
 ```